BigNoid/script.skinshortcuts/README.txt

 4. Overriding settings labels

-When using Skin Shortcuts to provide the whole main menu, it will provide a list of controls for your skinsettings.xml to launch the management dialog.
+When using Skin Shortcuts to provide the whole main menu, it will provide a list of controls for your overrides.xml to launch the management dialog.
 You can override the default labels for these controls.

 If you are using more than one sub-menu, you MUST provide the label otherwise they will be left blank.